hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-config-delta-deployment.md

 ## Delta deployments (beta)

-_sfdx-hardis monitoring is in beta but can already be safely used_
+_sfdx-hardis delta deployment is in beta but can already be safely used_

 By default, all deployments job (check deploy & process deploy) deploy the **full content of the `package.xml` minus what is matching `package-no-overwrite.xml` (formerly `packageDeployOnce.xml`)**